 5) High Increase in IRS Civil Penalties

 Failure to file Form 5500 will now incur a penalty of $250 per day with a cap of $150,000 per annual report.
-Not providing withholding notice will lead to $100 penalty fee per failure with a cap of $50,000 per year.
+Not providing withholding notice will lead to a $100 penalty fee per failure with a cap of $50,000 annually.
 If Form 8955-SSA is not filed for terminated vested participants, a penalty fee of $10 per participant per day will be levied up to $50,000.
-If the IRS is not notified of registration changes such as plan name, plan administrator address, plan termination, etc., a penalty of $10 per day will be incurred.
-If the failure continues after the deadline, then the penalty fee will be multiplied by the number of days missed beyond the last date, until a maximum of $10,000 per failure.

-In addition to the above changes, there are several more which employers need to be aware of to ensure proper compliance.
 The complete list of changes can be found on the official government website.
 The penalties for not complying with the new requirements may be severe, but in the long run, it will benefit not only employees but employers as well.
-Top-tier talents will always be attracted to the companies that provide the best benefits after all.